AguirreAntolinez/PS_Repo/README.md

-# Problem Set Template Repository for Big Data and Machine Learning for Applied Economics
+# Problem Set 1: Precting Income.

 This is the repository for the problem set 1: precting income, by gruop 8.